 This course will provide students with advanced and specialized knowledge of the evolution and architecture of the international climate regime, including the 1992 United Nations Framework Convention on Climate Change (UNFCCC), the 1997 Kyoto Protocol, the 2009 Copenhagen Accord and the 2015 Paris Agreement.
-Special attention will be paid to the new framework for international collaboration under the 2015 Paris Agreement.
+Special attention will be paid to the challenges and opportunities for climate litigation in post-Paris Agreement era.
 The course will also critically assess environmental economics theory and its application to climate change policy.
 A special focus will be put on the use of market-based policy instruments such as environmental taxes and emissions trading.
 Based on a law and economics approach, students will examine and evaluate differing approaches to domestic implementations of international climate policy obligations through case studies on carbon pricing in Australia, the EU, North America and Japan.
 Students will also be exposed to a range of controversial debates, reflecting the highly politicised nature of international and domestic climate change law, and learn about the political barriers to sustainable climate policy.

 On successful completion of the course students will be able to:

 1. Effectively communicate the legal principles, rules and institutions of the international climate change regime.

 2. Critically interpret the Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC).

 3. Evaluate market-based climate policy instruments based on sustainability criteria.

 4. Identify and report on the political barriers to sustainable carbon markets.

 5. Work individually and as an integral part of a `virtual' team.

 2. Evolution and architecture of the International Climate Change Regime.

 4. Climate Change Litigation.